MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_shader_model.md

 When used with the <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12device-checkfeaturesupport">ID3D12Device::CheckFeatureSupport</a> function, before calling the function initialize the <b>HighestShaderModel</b> field to the highest shader model that your  application understands.
 After the function completes successfully, the <b>HighestShaderModel</b> field contains the highest shader model that is both supported by the device and no higher than the shader model passed in.

+Note that <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12device-checkfeaturesupport">ID3D12Device::CheckFeatureSupport</a> will return E_INVALIDARG if HighestShaderModel is not known by the current runtime.
+For this reason, it is recommended that this is called in a loop with decreasing shader models to determine the highest supported shader model.
+Alternatively, use the caps checking helper to simplify this: https://devblogs.microsoft.com/directx/introducing-a-new-api-for-checking-feature-support-in-direct3d-12.

 ## -see-also

 <a href="/windows/desktop/direct3d12/direct3d-12-structures">Core Structures</a>